Horse Height Measurement

 The term used for height measurement of a horse is "hands high" or "hh".
 Often the height is just over a number of hands eg 16 hands and 2 inches and the height is therefore referred to as 16.2 hh.
 With Europeanisation horses are also now being measured in centimetres, particularly small ponies.
-See conversion table for horse's height in hh and cm.

 To measure a horse or pony it is best to ensure they are stood squarely on solid ground as this will give the most accurate height measurement.